Film festival gives Gazans a rare taste of the movies

 All the films had to be reviewed ahead of screening by local authorities in Gaza, which has been controlled by the militant Hamas group since 2007.

-Among the films on show was "Eleven Days in May", co-directed by Gaza director Mohammed Sawwaf and British director, which tells the story of 66 children killed in the 11-day war between Israel and Gaza militants in May 2021.
+Among the films on show was "Eleven Days in May", co-directed by Gaza director Mohammed Sawwaf and British director Michael Winterbottom, which tells the story of 66 children killed in the 11-day war between Israel and Gaza militants in May 2021.

 "We focused on their beautiful memories, their jokes and their dreams," Sawwaf said.
 "Cinema is a civilised and important means to get the voice of children and the people of Gaza to the world."